What Is Color Theory- A Comprehensive Guide

 Whether you are making a website, using the color schemes may differ from a logo or advertising design, painting, or other fields.
 Besides this, it needs the sense and creativity of using the appropriate color model (RGB or CMYK) that will bring the appeal and artistic image.

-Have you ever thought why the marketing and ecommerce giants are investing millions of dollars on the best design and color?
+Have you ever thought why the marketing and ecommerce giants are investing millions of dollars in the best design and color?
 It’s the main object that is closely related to the visual identity of a brand or product.
 In some cases, the entire flavor of a project depends on the taste of color.

 Colors can create an impression of your personality and an emotional connection as well.
 As a result, the opportunity grows to establish a community of the same views and values.
 Thus, it differs from your competitors and makes your artwork remarkable.